2017 – CFUW National Challenge “16 Days, 16 Actions” working to prevent Violence Against Women (See 16 actions – 16 days)

 1997 – Forum on Women and Health.

 1996 – Forum on Canadian Unity.

 1994 – With the Soroptimist Club, we co-sponsored a mini-conference entitled Community Solutions to Violence as part of this annual event in November.
-Several of our members continue to be active participants on the Together Against Violence committee.

 1992 – Public forum titled Women & Violence: Federal, Provincial and Local Initiatives.
 This was a springboard to the development of the North Shore’s Together Against Violence month which has been held each November since 1993.